taiwangoldcard/website/content/application-faq/application.md

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. -->

 ## How to apply?
-Application is done almost entirely online.
+Application is done online.
 Once you have determined how you are [qualified](/application-faq/qualifications/), gather the required documents:

 * digital copy of your passport